Ecommerce Schema Markup: What It Is and How to Use It?

 What Is Schema Markup In E-commerce?

-Your eCommerce website pages contain multiple details.
-Reviews, price, ratings, images, and so much more.
-Schema markup presents this data in a structured form, making it easy for search engines to understand what your page is about.
-And the better search engines understand your page, the richer they appear on SERPs, increasing your chances of driving more clicks.
+Your eCommerce website pages contain multiple fields—reviews, prices, ratings, images, and much more.
+Schema markup presents this data in a structured form, making it easy for search engines to understand your page.
+The better search engines understand it, the richer it may appear on SERPs, increasing your chances of receiving more clicks.

 Which Schema Types Are Essential For E-commerce Websites?